Skyline-College-Computer-Science-Club/project.Legacy-ClubWebsite/README.md

 # Club Website

-A informational website about the Skyline College Computer Science Club.
+An informational website about the Skyline College Computer Science Club.

 ## Getting Started